NathanielHotchkiss/NathanielHotchkiss/README.md

 #### Current Goals:

 - [x] Graduate from Thinkful
+- [ ] Cleanup previous projects and assignments
-- [ ] Deploy previous projects/code cleanup
+- [ ] Deploy previous projects
 - [ ] Read a few coding books (open to suggestions!)
 - [ ] Land an awesome full-stack job!
 - [ ] Begin working on a few personal projects that I have planned